inshalak/mini-minecraft/README.md

 For sound, it was a little difficult at first because the names of the class used has changed to QSoundEffect as opposed to QSound and it took a while for me to figure that out.
 I added two sounds, one for underwater - bubbles and then a thunking noise for when I added and removed blocks.
 However, recording the video was tough because it was hard for the sounds to sync up on video even though they did in real life.
 For partial crafting, I started implementing the GUI for crafting, including the four blocks that the user can choose from and having them populate on PushButtons.
 Finding out how to use the menu of buttons was a little difficult as there isn't a default dropdown for QT.
 With more time, I would expand the capabilities of inventory and crafting for more items and so more items could be crafted.

-### Additional Biomes (Desert, Swamp, Plateau ) + Smooth interpolation based on temperature + (Kinda) Procedural Sky ( Day-Night Cycle) + Procedural Placement of Trees + Cactus + Water Displacement

-I experiemnted a lot with different noise functions to get the biomes to work right.
-The badlands plateau was one of the hardest to implement but it was fun playing around with differrent textures and elements.
-I also implemented procedural sky from scratch, to create my own sun-like structure.
-To ensure the water displacement worked well, I played around with different noise functions that allowed me to mimic a wave like effect on the surface, and also interpolated colour so that when the wave surfaced outside of the water it appeared as an opaque blue colour.